 Friends & Family

-There is no application or verification process that must be completed in order to be eligible to receive phone calls from an inmate.
-If friends or family would like to enable an inmate to call them, a ConnectNetwork account is required.
+There is no application or verification process that must be completed in order to be eligible to receive phone calls from an incarcerated individual.

-All inmates are assigned an Inmate Personal Identification Number (IPIN).
-Inmates must enter their IPIN to initiate a phone call and are responsible for all calls made using their assigned IPIN.
+All incarcerated individuals are assigned a Personal Identification Number (PIN).
+Incarcerated individuals must enter their PIN to initiate a phone call and are responsible for all calls made using their assigned PIN.
+Friends and family do not need to know an incarcerated individual's PIN to fund a phone account.

 Custom call features (e.g., 3-way calling, call forwarding) are not permitted.

-Inmates with hearing and/or speech disabilities, and those inmates who wish to communicate with parties who have such disabilities, will have access to a Telecommunications Device for the Deaf (TDD).
+Incarcerated individuals with hearing and/or speech disabilities, and those incarcerated individuals who wish to communicate with parties who have such disabilities, will have access to a Telecommunications Device for the Deaf (TDD).

 Conduct & Monitoring

-Inmates are provided access to telephones subject to limitations and restrictions to ensure the security and orderly management of the facility, and to protect the public.
-Inmates may not use the telephone system to continue or initiate criminal activity.
+Incarcerated individuals are provided access to telephones subject to limitations and restrictions to ensure the security and orderly management of the facility, and to protect the public.
+Incarcerated individuals may not use the telephone system to continue or initiate criminal activity.

-Prisons use a monitoring/recording system to enhance security, increase inmate and public safety, and reduce criminal activity or activity that could threaten the orderly operation of the facility.
-The DOC protects inmate's constitutional rights by providing for unmonitored legal phone calls made to a telephone number recognized by the applicable state's bar association.
-See DOC Policy 450.200 Telephone Use by Offenders for details.
+Prisons use a monitoring/recording system to enhance security, increase incarcerated individual and public safety, and reduce criminal activity or activity that could threaten the orderly operation of the facility.
+The DOC protects incarcerated individual's constitutional rights by providing for unmonitored legal phone calls made to a telephone number recognized by the applicable state's bar association.
+See DOC 450.200 Telephone Use by Incarcerated Individuals for details.

-Any violation of DOC Policy 450.200 Telephone Use by Offenders may result in the loss or suspension of telephone privileges.
+Any violation of DOC 450.200 Telephone Use by Incarcerated Individuals may result in the loss or suspension of telephone privileges.

 Family Emergency Calls

-Inmates may ask if international calling is allowed at his/her prison facility, and what procedures need to be folllowed.
+Incarcerated individuals may ask if international calling is allowed at their prison facility, and what procedures need to be followed.